 More from U.S. News

-Heart Palpitations After Eating: When to Be Concerned originally appeared on usnews.com
+Heart Palpitations After Eating: When to Be Concerned and Foods to Avoid originally appeared on usnews.com

-Update 06/02/21: This article was previously published and has been updated with new information.
+Update 08/02/21: This piece was previously published at an earlier date and has been updated with new information.